MarkBind/markbind/packages/cli/test/functional/test_site_table_plugin/index.md

 # Welcome to MarkBind

 This is a minimalistic template.
-To learn more about authoring contents in MarkBind, visit the [User Guide](https://markbind.org/userGuide/authoringContents.html).
+To learn more about authoring others in MarkBind, visit the [User Guide](https://markbind.org/userGuide/authoringothers.html).

 ---
 Test regular table